oauthstuff/app2app-evolution/README.md

 ## Solution on iOS
 On iOS, we can use Universal Links to redirect the user from one app to another.
-The good thing hereby is that we can set a flag
+The good thing here is that we can set a flag
 called: ``.universalLinksOnly: true``.
 This will only redirect the user if the app that handles this link is installed.